top of page

 PODS / UBox - PODS earns horrible ratings on BBB and Yelp.
 1.13 out of 5 Stars from customers.
 But it gets worse.
 They pay sites who are part of a burgeoning industry of FAKE or deceptive online reviews whose ranking is 100% bought and paid for.
 Even formerly reputable organizations like Forbes, Newsweek, and US News all rank, award, or write "feature" articles which are paid-for puff-pieces.
 The fact PODS pays for fake rankings to obfuscate their real customers' experiences should be ALL YOU NEED to know.
 Tricky.
 I don't have thousands of reviews, but i swear on my life every single one of my reviews is real.
 Call my references.

 Ubox?
-U-Haul has them pulled cross-country by amateurs who happened to rent a U-Haul truck and who probably have very little experience driving a Moving Truck.
-It's a good thing amateurs don't crash rental trucks every single day...oh wait, they do.
+U-Haul has their U-box trailers pulled cross-country by whoever happened to rent a U-Haul truck that week.
+Your belongings are likely entrusted to a twenty-something with zero experience driving moving trucks pulling a trailer.
+It's a good thing that reversing with a trailer is super-simple and that amateurs don't crash rental trucks every single day...oh wait; it isn't, and they do.
+It

 Screenshot_20220705-150655_Voice_edited.